Language-Research-Technology/ldaca-website/content/news/posts/ro-crate-benefits/index.md

 ## What is an RO-Crate?

-Research Object Crate (RO-Crate) is a way of packaging data — like audio recordings, photographs, manuscripts or teaching materials — together with its metadata (see video below).
+Research Object Crate (RO-Crate) is a way of packaging data — like audio recordings, photographs, manuscripts or teaching materials — together with their metadata (see video below).
 Metadata tells us information about the data, like who created it, when and in which languages.

 Think of a milk crate.
 We can put some groceries inside the milk crate, and we can also add in a list of our groceries.
 In an RO-Crate, the 'groceries' are your data and the 'list' (or *manifest*) is your metadata and other descriptive files, such as a data license detailing use and access conditions.
 RO-Crate metadata files are written in [JSON-LD](https://json-ld.org/) format.
 The 'crate' is the folder on your computer where the data and metadata are located.